Students currently being advised

 have collaborated on several papers, including

-a (forthcoming) simulation model of transposon
+a recent simulation model of transposon

 Tyler